crimeraaa/dst-shellbells/README_OR_PERISH.md

 Basically if variable `song` is set to something, if `song` is set to a nonexistent global variable OR it's a valid global variable that isn't a table, then the command will print the error and stop there.
 This is important because it establishes two things: 1) Our song file MUST be a LUA table, and 2) Our song file must be accessible within the global environment.
 DST Mods by default have their own separate environment, so mod global variables in a DST mod can't actually be accessed with the ingame console.
 This can be averted by explicitly declaring a variable to be GLOBAL within your mod, or setting the mod's environment to GLOBAL.

-To explain how my mod works and why I made it, let's see what `notetable_dsmaintheme` is all about!
+To explain how my mod works and why I made it, let's see what `notetable_dsmaintheme.lua` is all about!
 This is, in my opinion, very important to understand as it's how shell bell songs are created at all.
 I'll discuss the other parameters much much later.

 	local notes =   -- create a table called notes.
 	{